Step-by-step tutorial on how to clean clams from sand and open them in a pan without oil.

 - 1 Bowl with colander

-- 1 Pan stainless steel with lid preferably glass
+- 1 Pan stainless steel with preferably glass lid

-- Strainer cloth
+- Strainer fabric

 Pour the clams into the sink and discard those with broken or empty shells.